 After having been on display at expo 2000 in Hanover, the genetically modified mermaid was moved to Copenhagen in 2006 and can now be found at Langelinie Alle 17 in Copenhagen Ø.

 She’s not so far from her more famous cousin, being just a 10 minute walk from The Little Mermaid statue.
-Well many tourists don’t bother making the walk, it’s a really interesting sight that, if you have time, I recommend you do.
+While many tourists don’t bother making the walk, it’s a really interesting sight that, if you have time, I recommend you do.

 4. Havfrue statue